-(for required 3-year lacility revie
+(for required 5-year facility review)

-nstructions: At least every five years from the Plan certification date, the responsible facility management must complete a review and evaluation of the SPCC Plan (40 CFR 112.5(b)).
+Facility: Instructions: At least every five years from the Plan certification date, the responsible facility management must complete a review and evaluation of the SPCC Plan (40 CFR 112.5(b)).
 This review does not need to be done by the Plan certifying PE.
 ESCI EnviroServices recommends that this review be conducted at least annually.
 This form/checklist is a guide to that review.
 The Plan Section numbers refer to the section numbers in Plans prepared by ESCI EnviroServices.
 Facility management responsible for Plan implantation should first read the Plan to become familiar with its contents, obtain the implementation files (completed tank/container inspection checklists/ forms, training records, current CERS emergency contacts and contingency plan), and be familiar with the facility.
 This review checklist can then be completed, and the Plan updated as necessary.

-Administrative Review / Changes

-These changes do not require any type of PE review or re-certification

-- Emergency Contacts (Page I and Section 4.0 Table following Table 4-1) Review the list of emergency contacts (names, titles and phone numbers) on page i and/or ii [if there is a page ii] (this - Review the list of emergency contacts (names, titles and phone numbers) on page i and/or ii [if there is a page ii] (thi is identical to the Section 4 Emergency Contacts Table), and make any necessary changes.
+Administrative Review / Changes These changes do not require any type of PE review or re-certification.
+1) Emergency Contacts (Page i and Section 4.0 Table following Table 4-1) Review the list of emergency contacts (names, titles and phone numbers) on page i and/or ii [if there is a page ii] (this is identical to the Section 4 Emergency Contacts Table), and make any necessary changes.
 Handwritten changes are acceptable.
-Make the changes on the Section 4 Emergency Contacts Table as well. - Note: these emergency contacts should be consistent with the facility's most recent Owner/Operator page submitted in CERS.
+Make the changes on the Section 4 Emergency Contacts Table as well.
+Note: these emergency contacts should be consistent with the facility's most recent Owner/Operator page submitted in CERS.
 Have the listed emergency contacts changed?
-Yes: make the necessary changes) No:

-- 2) Management Certification (Section 2.2 and Section 4.0 Table 4-1) - Is the name, title and phone number of the management-level individual certifying the Plan current?
+Yes:make the necessary changes) No: 2) Management Certification (Section 2.2 and Section 4.0 Table 4-1) Is the name, title and phone number of the management-level individual certifying the Plan current?
 If not, make necessary changes to the Table, and a new signed management certification page will be needed.
 Has the certifying management changed?
-Yes: (make the necessary change and obtain a new signature No:

-- 3) Person accountable/responsible for SPCC Plan implementation/administration [and oil spill prevention] (Page i, Section 4.0 Table 4-1 and Section 5.8) - Is the name, title and phone number of the listed individual current and is that person still responsible for Plan implementation/administration?
+Yes: (make the necessary change and obtain a new signature) No: 3) Person accountable/responsible for SPCC Plan implementation/administration [and oil spill prevention] (Page i, Section 4.0 Table 4-1 and Section 5.8) Is the name, title and phone number of the listed individual current - and is that person still responsible for Plan implementation/administration?
 If not, make necessary changes.
-Note that an individual must be listed not simply a lob or position title.
+Note that an individual must be listed - not simply a job or position title.
 Has the listed responsible individual changed?
 Yes: (make the necessary changes) No:

-nc
+nce 024